 We are wired to try harder.
 Accomplishing the impossible makes us feel good.
 We like the feeling of being in control.
 We like marking things off of our “to-do” lists.
 However, an unsafe and unsettling dissonance occurs when we do not hit the mark.
 When we do not measure up.
 Or do not do what we want to do.

 When We Fail, How Do We Handle Our Sin?

 One of two things typically happens.
 We give ourselves a pep talk exhorting that our sin is no big deal.
 Everyone else is doing it.
 Go ahead and brush it under the rug and move on.
 Or, we give up.
 We determine the fight against our flesh is too hard.
 We’re a hopeless case.
 Rather than exposing ourselves to who we are, we live a superficial life.
 Hiding and disguising.
 Living in fear that someone may uncover our faults and leave our hearts open too wide.

 Shame becomes our shadow.
 On our own, we struggle to reconcile our wounds and emotions.
 We resort to either flat-out rebellion or sugarcoated self-righteousness.
 In the end, both lead to death.
 Both tactics will fail.

 There is a better way.
-There is another option.
-What if we allowed our sin and shame to drive us to the feet of Jesus?
-What if we willingly sat at His feet in order to learn from Him?
-What if we confessed that we are imperfect and need a Savior?
-What if we confronted our wrong thinking with God’s truth?
+Another option.
+What if you handle your sin and shame, allowing it to drive us to the feet of Jesus?
+If we willingly sat at His feet to learn from Him?
+And confessed that we are imperfect and need a Savior?
+What would happen then?